emilyjspencer/Notes/Ruby/README.md

 c || = z

-If c is undefined or falsey - evalute z and set c to the result of the evaluation of z
+If c is undefined or falsy - evalute z and set c to the result of the evaluation of z

-If c is defined and evaluates to truthey, then don't evaluate z.
+If c is defined and evaluates to truthy, then don't evaluate z.
 No assignment takes place